Krakaw/wallet-decoder/README.md

 - `index.html`: A simple web interface for testing the decoder
 - `Cargo.toml`: Project dependencies and configuration
 - `.github/workflows/deploy.yml`: GitHub Actions workflow for automatic deployment
-- `docs/`: Directory containing the deployed files for GitHub Pages
+- `docs/`: Directory containing the built files for deployment

 ## License